 Character.
 Gene ID type to which should be mapped.
-Corresponds to the gene ID type the rownames of argument se should be updated with.
-Note that this can also be the name of a column in the rowData slot of se to specify user-defined mappings in which conflicts have been manually resolved.
-Defaults to multi.to How to resolve 1:many mappings, i.e. multiple to.IDs for a single from.ID?
-This is passed on to the multiVals argument of mapIds and can thus take several predefined values but also the form of a user defined function.
-However, note that defined values, but also the form of a user-defined function.
+Corresponds to the gene ID type the argument obj should be updated with.
+If obj is an expression dataset of class SummarizedExperiment, to can also be the name of a column in the rowData slot to specify user-defined mappings in which conflicts have been manually resolved.
+Defaults to ENTREZID.

+How to resolve 1:many mappings, i.e. multiple to.IDs for a single from.ID?
+This is passed on to the multiVals argument of mapIds and can thus take several predefined values, but also the form of a user-defined function.
 However, note that this requires that a single to.ID is returned for each from.ID.
 Default is "first", which accordingly returns the first to.ID mapped onto the respective from.ID.